oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

 - Access Cloud Shell in Oracle Cloud Infrastructure and install the SDK
 - Configure the SDK
 - Review and compile the java example that has Oracle Data Safe REST API commands
+- Obtain the compartment OCID for your target database
 - Run the compiled java file
 - Verify that the audit data is copied to your bucket